 You shall carefully read job description before the start of interview.
 Always ask yourself, what skill set interviewer is looking for?
 Try to gain those skills.
 This article covers some of the commonly asked Plastic Part Design interview question with answers.

-What are the types of plastic based on their chemical behavior ?
+What are the types of plastic and what is the difference between them ?

 What is injection moulding?

-Injection molding is commonly used thermoplastic (ABS, PC, PE, PS, Nylon) manufacturing process to achieve high production rate.
+Injection molding is thermoplastic (ABS, PC, PE, PS, Nylon) manufacturing process to achieve high production rate.